 The mounded sand filter treatment system is required to be pressurized.
-NWCC recommends a 1,250-gallon, three compartment septic/dosing tank be used for the system.
-The pump system for the pressurized dosing system will consist of a high head pump (Orenco PF 5005) with a 2-inch diameter PVC (Schedule 40) discharge assembly to achieve a 60" residual head at the last orifice.
+NWCC recommends a 500-gallon dosing tank be used for the system.
+The dosing tank should be placed near the STA to minimize the length of pipe between the pump and the distribution manifold.
+The pump system for the pressurized dosing system will consist of a high head pump (Orenco PF 500511) with a 2-inch diameter PVC (Schedule 40) discharge assembly to achieve a 60" residual head at the last orifice.
 The pump must be installed in an Orenco Biotube pump vault with a 24-inch Biotube filter.
 The effluent will be distributed to each of the perforated distribution lines from the pumps discharge assembly through a 2-inch diameter solid PVC (Schedule 40) transport line to a level manifold, 1 1⁄2-inch diameter solid PVC (Schedule 40) pipe, located at the west end of the mounded sand filter bed.
-The solid 2-inch diameter PVC transport line should be constructed to drain to the dosing tank or manifold when the pump is off.
+The solid 2-inch diameter PVC transport line should be constructed to drain to the manifold when the pump is off.
 NWCC recommends a minimum soil cover of 48 inches and/or insulation to prevent freezing if the piping is not allowed to drain.

 NWCC recommends the system have a high level alarm float, a low level/pump off float and a pump ON/OFF float.
-We recommend the floats in the dosing tank be set to provide a dose of 100 to 125 gallons.
+We recommend the floats in the dosing tank be set to provide a dose of 125 to 140 gallons.
 A control panel with high level alarm (light and audible) should be placed outside the residence in a location that allows line of sight between the control panel and the pump chamber.
 The control panel should not be placed adjacent to a bedroom area, since an audible clicking will occur when the pump cycles on and off.
 A secondary or backup pump stored on-site for quick change over is also recommended in the event of a pump failure.

-The system design for the sand filter system is presented in Figures #1 through #5.
+The system design for the sand filter system is presented in Figures #3, #4 and #5; the septic tank details are presented in Figure #6: and the dosing tank details are presented in Figure #7.
 The design calculations are shown in Appendix A and the specifications for the system are given in Appendix B. Any variance of equipment/materials specified in this design must be approved by NWCC prior to construction.